 Not only do US citizens who live abroad face annual reporting requirements, but also people from other countries who are living in America.
-We’ve addressed common questions about what taxation applies to you if you live in America but are not an American citizen.
+We’ve addressed common questions about what taxation applies to you if you live in America but are not an American citizen, known as a nonresident alien.
 If you are behind on US taxes, the information below can really help you!

 Nonresident Alien Definition